Observational constraints on complex quintessence with attractive self-interaction: Conclusions

 \section{Conclusions}

-Complex scalar field theory has been used from a Bose-Einstein condensate point of view.
-In this line of thought, it is possible to construct quintessence--complex scalar field scenarios, which can mimic dark energy effects.
-Therefore, in this work we proposed, inside this later scenario, a study of the peculiar branch solution of the Einstein-Klein-Gordon equations in the fast oscillation regime, where the scalar field is modelled as an effective dark fluid.
-As it is standard, from these field equations it is possible to derive an effective equation of state (\ref{eq:aprox_eosSF}), a model we called CSFDE.
+Complex scalar field theory has been used from a Bose-Einstein condensate point of view to describe the cosmic acceleration observed.
+This makes possible to construct quintessence--complex scalar field scenarios, which can mimic dark energy effects.
+In this particular backstage, we proposed a study of the peculiar branch solution of the Einstein-Klein-Gordon equations in the fast oscillation regime, where the complex scalar field is modelled as an effective dark fluid.
+As it is standard, from these field equations it is possible to derive an effective equation of state (\ref{eq:aprox_eosSF}), which is a more general model, here called parametric CSFDE.
 In this panorama, the cosmological parameters related with the model can be constrained using current observational surveys in order to study epochs where the dark energy (at $z=0$) and dark matter ($z\approx 9$) domination occurs.

-We can conclude that this observational approach discard the theoretical model since the best fit value for $w_a$ is negative as we can see on Table~\ref{tab:results_total}.
-According to the Eq.~(\ref{eq:ainit}), this would imply that $a_i^3$ is negative, which is only possible for $|Q|$ or $A_s$ (both positive definite quantities) negative.
-Consistency between the analysis performed and the theoretical model in the late cosmic acceleration approximation is given by the fact that the value $w_0$ reported in Table~\ref{tab:results_total} is close to $-1$.
+Using the join samplers as CC+BAO+Pantheon, the parametric CSFDE model (\ref{eq:aprox_eosSF}) was constrained, taking the values, within 1-$\sigma$, of $w_a=0.33\pm0.93$ and $w_0=-1.14\pm0.12$.
+Moreover, within the considered $w_a$ range, it is not possible to constrain the model, which best fit parameters are not consistent with the theoretical scalar field model (equation \ref{eq:wa}).
+The quantity $w_0$, which is a free parameter in the parametric model, is well constrained in all our analyzes within values consistent with the late cosmic acceleration as well as with the theoretical model, given that it is consistent with the constant value $w_0=-1$ within 2-$\sigma$.

+We remark that the CSFDE model has a theoretical restriction for the $w_a$ parameter that is not suitable for a statistical analysis with early-time data, e.g., CMB.
+However, this limitation could be addressed if, for instance, one considers two scalars fields instead of one.
+Furthermore, some of the conditions applied, as for example the narrow fast oscillation regime, could be relaxed giving enough freedom, so that both using or not using the CMB data, the best fit parameters could be determined.

+Finally, we can see that the CSFDE model cannot reproduce an oscillating behaviour of the EoS associated with a dynamical dark energy.